 For the last year or so I have been thinking of writing a book - a bread baking book that is.
 And after several months spend in front of computer screen and testing new recipes, I'm really pleased to say, that I'm nearly there!

-15 March 2015 update: The Bread Book has arrived!
-Available as immediate download in pdf form and as Kindle version.
+The good news is that The Bread Book has arrived and is available as immediate download in pdf form and as Kindle version.

 'I can clearly remember when I baked my first bread.
 I was on my own at home and thought I would bake something more useful than just another cake.
 Don’t get me wrong, cakes are good, but a bit tricky to use as packed lunches for work.
 (Now, there’s a thought!)